HenkT28/pands-project/README.md

 [2] Iris.Histogram script:

 The is an interesting graph, and shows immediately some crucial differences:
+* The feature "Petal width" can distinguish the targets better that other features.
+Also to some great degree, the Petal lenght is unique for each of the 3 species.

 * Virginia has the longest Sepal length, Petal length and Petal width.

 * Setosa however has the longest Sepal width.

-* Also Setosa has the smallest Petal width compared to both Versicolor and Virginica.
+Also Setosa has the smallest Petal width and length, compared to both Versicolor and Virginica.

 ### Prerequisites - how to run the code